-B.31 base type: The type from which a subtype defines a subset of possible values, otherwise known as a constraint.
+B.27 base type: The type from which a subtype defines a subset of possible values, otherwise known as a constraint.
 This subset is not required to be proper.
 The base type of a type is the type itself.
 The base type of a subtype is found by recursively examining the type mark in the subtype indication defining the subtype.
 If the type mark denotes a type, that type is the base type of the subtype; otherwise, the type mark is a subtype, and this procedure is repeated on that subtype. (§3) See also: subtype.

-B.32 based literal: An abstract literal expressed in a form that specifies the base explicitly.
+B.28 based literal: An abstract literal expressed in a form that specifies the base explicitly.
 The base is restricted to the range 2 to 16. (§13.4.2)

-B.33 basic operation: An operation that is inherent in one of the following:
+B.29 basic operation: An operation that is inherent in one of the following:

-- An assignment (in an assignment statement or initialization); - An allocator; - A selected name, an indexed name, or a slice name; - A qualification (in a qualified expression), an explicit type conversion, a formal or actual designator in the form of a type conversion, or an implicit type conversion of a value of type universal_integer or universal_real to the corresponding value of another numeric type; or - A numeric literal (for a universal type), the literal null (for an access type), a string literal, a bit string literal, an aggregate, or a predefined attribute. (§3)
+- An assignment (in an assignment statement or initialization) - An allocator - A selected name, an indexed name, or a slice name - A qualification (in a qualified expression), an explicit type conversion, a formal or actual designator in the form of a type conversion, or an implicit type conversion of a value of type universal_integer or universal_real to the corresponding value of another numeric type, or - A numeric literal (for a universal type), the literal null (for an access type), a string literal, a bit string literal, an aggregate, or a predefined attribute. (§3)

-B.34 basic signal: A signal that determines the driving values for all other signals.
+B.30 basic signal: A signal that determines the driving values for all other signals.
 A basic signal is

-- Either a scalar signal or a resolved signal; - Not a subelement of a resolved signal; - Not an implicit signal of the form S'Stable(T), S'Quiet(T), or S'Transaction; and - Not an implicit signal GUARD. (§12.6.2)
+- Either a scalar signal or a resolved signal - Not a subelement of a resolved signal - Not an implicit signal of the form S'Stable(T), S'Quiet(T), or S'Transaction, and - Not an implicit signal GUARD. (§12.6.2)

-B.35 belong (A) (to a range): A property of a value with respect to some range.
+B.31 belong (A) (to a range): A property of a value with respect to some range.
 The value V is said to belong to a range if the relations (lower bound $\langle = V \rangle$) and (V $\langle =$ upper bound) are both true, where lower bound and upper bound are the lower and upper bounds, respectively, of the range. (§3.1, §3.2.1) (B) (to a subtype): A property of a value with respect to some subtype.
 A value is said to belong to a subtype of a given type if it belongs to the type and satisfies the applicable constraint. (§3, §3.2.1)

-B.36 binding: The process of associating a design entity and, optionally, an architecture with an instance of a component.
+B.32 binding: The process of associating a design entity and, optionally, an architecture with an instance of a component.
 A binding can be specified in an explicit or a default binding indication. (§1.3, §5.2.1, §5.2.2, §12.3.2.2, §12.4.3)

-B.37 bit string literal: A literal formed by a sequence of extended digits enclosed between two quotation (") characters and preceded by a base specifier.
-The type of a bit string literal is determined from the context. (§7.3.1, §13.7)
+B.33 bit string literal: A literal formed by a sequence of extended digits enclosed between two quotation (") characters and preceded by a base specifier.
+The type of a bit string literal is determined from the context. (\$7.3.1, \$13.7)

+B.34 block:

-B.38 block: The representation of a portion of the hierarchy of a design.
-A block is either an external block or an internal block. (\$1, \$1.1.1.1, \$1.1.1.2, \$1.2.1, \$1.3, \$1.3.1, \$1.3.2)
+- a) The representation of a portion of the hierarchy of a design.
+A block is either an external block or an internal block. (§1, §1.1.1.1, §1.1.1.2, §1.2.1, §1.3, §1.3.1, §1.3.2) - b) The act of suspending the execution of a process for the purposes of guaranteeing exclusive access to an object of a protected type. (§12.5)

-B.39 bound: A label that is identified in the instantiation list of a configuration specification. (§5.2)
+B.35 bound: A label that is identified in the instantiation list of a configuration specification. (§5.2)